 What are the different types of FHA loans in Illinois?

-When most people talk about FHA mortgages, they’re thinking of fixed rate FHA loans.
+When most people talk about FHA mortgages, they’re thinking of fixed-rate FHA loans.
 But there are multiple alternatives in this option, and homeowners in Illinois should familiarize themselves with all the options available in their state so that they can pick the FHA loan that’s right for them:

+- A 5-year adjustable-rate FHA loan in Illinois is an option that’s ideal for low-income and moderate-income families who are buying their first home.
+An adjustable-rate loan starts at an interest rate that’s lower than the fixed-rate, usually by about one percent.
 This interest rate holds for five years without changing, which gives the loan recipient time to save up for the larger payments to follow.

 Advantages of FHA loan in Illinois